ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

 <nimble-breadcrumb-item routerLink="/customapp" [queryParams]="{debug: true}" [state]="{tracingId: 123}">Custom App Page</nimble-breadcrumb-item>
 ```
 As shown above, clients using [routerLink] can also set queryParams dynamically, pass state when the router navigates, etc.
 `[routerLinkActive]` can also be used to add CSS classes on a link that points to the current page/ route.
+One use case for the Nimble breadcrumb is the [SystemLink sl-breadcrumb-bar, which already uses [routerLink]](https://ni.visualstudio.com/DevCentral/_git/Skyline?path=/Web/Workspaces/SystemLinkShared/projects/systemlink-lib-angular/src/sl-breadcrumb-bar/sl-breadcrumb-bar.component.html&version=GBmaster&line=4&lineEnd=5&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents).

 Angular has 2 directives handling [routerLink]:
  - RouterLink: Selector `:not(a):not(area)[routerLink]`.
 Does a router navigation on left-click; handles Ctrl-Click the same way; does not compute an href (as it doesn't target `<a>` elements)